 To hear more audio clips from DARE's collection, check these sites:

 Digital DARE: Any entry marked with the speaker icon has an audio recording that corresponds with the DARE Tape quotation.
 If you don't have subscription-level access, these 10 words from the 100 Sample Entries have audio clips: Antony-over, elbedritsch, first-footer, flying jenny, izzard, kitty-corner, kolacky, lawyer, summer complaint, and uptown.

 American Languages: Our Nation’s Many Voices: Go to "Search the collection."
 Then type in "Arthur" under "Search entire collection by keyword" to hear examples of Informants from various states reading DARE’s Arthur the Rat passage.

 American Languages: Our Nation's Many Voices Online: We are currently working with the Center for the Study of Upper Midwestern Cultures and the Max Kade Institute here in Madison to post segments of our DARE audio interviews.
-Already posted are segments from twenty states.
+Already posted are segments from 31 states.
 Go to English Dialects.